metafates/marky/README.md

 > Work in progress

-Converts Markdown `.md` documents into good-looking HTML
+Converts Markdown `.md` documents into pretty HTML pages with support for code syntax highlighting and LaTeX

+## Screenshots

+> To be added...

 ## Usage